Skip to content

 • Corporate fundamentals remain strong amid double-digit earnings growth expectations for the next 12 months.

-• We trim emerging market (EM) equities exposure following recent strong performance but remain optimistic, amid healthy corporate fundamentals and exposure to AI themes.
+• We also favor emerging markets amid falling energy prices, healthy corporate fundamentals and exposure to AI capex beneficiaries.

-• We expect demand destruction to have a greater impact on monetary policy decisions than market pricing suggests, decreasing the chance that central banks meet market hiking expectations.
+• We expect demand destruction to have a greater impact on monetary policy decisions than market pricing suggests, decreasing the chance that international central banks meet market hiking expectations.

 • Resilient US growth and challenging inflation dynamics complicate Fed policy.
-We have added to US duration but remain underweight amid sustained upward pressure on yields.
+We have moved further underweight US duration amid sustained upward pressure on yields.

-• Excess returns for equities appear more attractive to us than credit, amid strong earnings and tight spreads.
+• Excess returns for equities appear more attractive than credit, amid strong earnings and tight spreads.

 IMPORTANT LEGAL INFORMATION